KolbyLalonde/SENG-438/A5/Report.md

 # Assessment Using Reliability Demonstration Chart

-### 3 plots for MTTFmin, twice and half of it for your test data
+### 3 Plots for MTTFmin, Double MTTFmin and Half MTTFmin

 ### MTTFmin